External Cybersecurity

 What is External Cybersecurity?

-External cybersecurity focuses on protecting an organization’s external attack surface, which includes all the points where an attacker could potentially breach the organization’s defenses.
+This includes all the external points where an attacker could break the organization’s defenses.

-This involves securing publicly available systems, such as websites, cloud servers, social media profiles, and business collaboration tools.
+Examples include websites, cloud servers, social media profiles, and business collaboration tools.

 The Difference Between Internal and External Cybersecurity